sopel-irc/docker-sopel/README.md

 ...
 ```

-Where, generally, you would set the `PUID`/`PGID` to match the mounted volume owner ids.
+where, generally, you would set the `PUID`/`PGID` to match the mounted volume owner ids.

 ### `EXTRA_PYPI_PACKAGES`